Carrot Ginger Soup

 This post may contain affiliate links.
 Please read our disclosure policy.

-This vegan carrot and ginger soup is made with roasted carrots and coconut milk for a wonderfully creamy and sweet appetizer.
-It comes together easily and is so perfectly spiced, one bowl might not be enough!
+This vegan carrot and ginger soup is made with roasted carrots and coconut milk for a wonderfully creamy and silky smooth soup.
+It comes together easily and is so perfectly spiced that one bowl of this carrot ginger soup might not be enough!
 Serve with warm crusty bread for dipping!

 Carrot and ginger soup served in a bowl with crusty bread